-Barry Soper: Inside the night when Rob Muldoon called snap election 35 years ago
+Barry Soper: Inside the night when Rob Muldoon called a snap election 35 years ago

 Genuflecting in front of him with a microphone, as there were no other chairs handy, I asked the opening question: "Do you think you've won the election Prime Minister?"
 He shook his head from side to side, indicating he hadn't.
 I reminded him it was radio and that he had to speak and he did.
 "Nup," he snorted and went on to mumble at some length about the campaign and what his future was going to be.

 It was a scoop, an election concession before the voter had gone to the ballot.
 It was unheard of.
 I excitedly relayed the information to my incredulous colleagues who were celebrating the end of the campaign in the bar, it was too late for them to match it.
-RNZ decided not to run it because Muldoon was too drunk.
+Radio New Zealand decided not to run it because Muldoon was too drunk.

-Hearing the interview on air the next morning, Muldoon convened a press conference, his ability to recover was incredible, and claimed he'd been quoted out of context.
+Hearing the interview on air the next morning, Muldoon convened a press conference - his ability to recover was incredible - and claimed he'd been quoted out of context.

 During the campaign I edited together the daily, incoherent ramblings of the Prime Minister and dubbed the piece the schnapps election, a term that is now frequently used to describe it.